Door Cups, Door Edges, and Trunk Guards

 Trunk Guard

 There are many options when it comes to protecting this area of your vehicle.
 Some vehicles come with a “metal” or chrome piece there from the factory.
-These too can often become scratched and dulled over years of use.
+These, too, can often become scratched and dulled over years of use.

 Then there is paint protection film.
 A thin, multi-layer film that offers nearly invisible protection for the painted area of the rear cargo entry.
-If it becomes damaged it is easy to remove and replace the piece.
-The pieces are cut via a plotter to the exact year make and model of vehicle.
+If it becomes damaged, it is easy to remove and replace the piece.
+The pieces are cut via a plotter to the exact year, make, and model of vehicle.